SIPI Lua Interface¶

 }, filepath

-SIPI will use this information returned by the pre_flight
+SIPI will use this information returned by the pre_flight function to return the appropriate responses to the

 client requests based on the IIIF Authentication API 1.0.
 Check for support of the IIIF Authentication API 1.0